TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

-Ubuntu legal terms and policies
+Ubuntu legal

-We take our legal responsibilities very seriously at Canonical — especially where they concern the protection of your personal data and the contributions you make to the projects we manage — so we have a number of legal agreements that govern the way we work.
-They include privacy policies, agreements allowing us to share our intellectual property (which includes trademarks and content as well as code) and descriptions of exactly what our support services cover.
+We have a number of legal agreements to protect your personal data and the contributions you make to the projects we manage.
+We also have agreements that enable us to share intellectual property (which includes our trademarks and content as well as code), plus legal descriptions of exactly what our support services cover.

 Terms and policies ›